-Tentative approval of the request of Pulte Homes of Michigan, LLC, JSP17-62, for a Planned Suburban Low-Rise (PSLR) Overlay Development Agreement Application and Concept Plan for the Villas at Stonebrook development based on the following findings, City Council deviations, and conditions, with the direction that the applicant shall work with the City Attorney's Office to prepare the required Planned Suburban Low-Rise Overlay Agreement and return to the City Council for Final Approval:
+Final approval of the request of Pulte Homes of Michigan, LLC, JSP17-62, for a Planned Suburban Low-Rise (PSLR) Overlay Development Agreement Application and Revised Concept Plan for the Villas at Stonebrook development based on the following findings and conditions, with final form and language to be modified as determined by the City Attorney's Office and City Manager:

 - a.
 The PSLR Overlay Development Agreement and PSLR Overlay Concept Plan will result in a recognizable and substantial benefit to the ultimate users of the project and to the community.
 The plan proposes a reasonable transition between adjacent land uses, and the proposed concept plan proposes a non-motorized connection to extensive pathway system within Providence Park Hospital campus to the east. - b.
 In relation to the underlying zoning or the potential uses contemplated in the City of Novi Master Plan, the proposed type and density of use(s) will not result in an unreasonable increase in the use of public services, facilities and utilities, and will not place an unreasonable burden upon the subject property, surrounding land, nearby property owners and occupants, or the natural environment.
 The applicant has provided a Traffic Impact Assessment and a Community Impact Statement which indicate minimal impacts on the use of public services, facilities and utilities.
-The proposed concept plan impacts about 0.56 acres of an existing 1.96 acre wetlands, and proposes removal of approximately 54 percent of regulated trees.
+The proposed concept plan impacts about 0.56 acres of existing 1.96 acre wetlands, and proposes removal of approximately 54 percent of regulated tree removals.
 The plan indicates appropriate mitigation measures on-site and off-site. - c.
 In relation to the underlying zoning or the potential uses contemplated in the City of Novi Master Plan, the proposed development will not cause a negative impact upon surrounding properties.
 The proposed buildings have been buffered by the proposed landscaping.
 The applicant provides a driveway access easement on the north side of the proposed entry drive for a future connection to neighboring properties in order to assist in limiting multiple exits onto Wixom Road.
+The applicant has found an alternative location to the well site to the south, benefiting the future residents of the development, and the public with an improved access point to the City park including a new parking lot. - d.
+The proposed development will be consistent with the goals and objectives of the City of Novi Master Plan, and will be consistent with the requirements of this Article (Article 3.1.27).
+The proposed development fills the gap in providing for active older adult housing, which is identified as one of the recommended missing middle housing in the City's 2016 Master Plan for Land Use. - e.
+The Site Plan shall meet the minimum required standards of the Façade Ordinance, with minor deviations to the percentage of asphalt shingles on the rear elevations to be approved by the City's Façade Consultant at the time of Site Plan Review. - f.
+The findings of compliance with Ordinance standards in the staff and consultant review letters and the conditions and the items listed in those letters being addressed on the Preliminary Site Plan.